FREE SHIPPING FOR ORDERS OVER $150

 Maitake Mushroom Research

-Maitake mushrooms have been shown to support liver health and promote detoxification.
+Preclinical research suggests that Maitake mushrooms may support liver health.
 A study found that beta-glucans from Maitake mushrooms protected liver cells from damage and reduced inflammation in mice with chemically-induced liver injury.

 Potential Side Effects and Precautions